ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 - credentials

 #### endpoints
 Endpoints are URLs.
+Express Gateway has two different types of endpoints:
+* API endpoints
+* Service endpoints

-Express Gateway exposes APIs through API endpoints.
-As a gateway, it proxies to microservices referenced in service endpoints.
+Express Gateway expose APIs through API endpoints.
+As a gateway, it proxies API requests from API endpoints to microservices referenced in service endpoints.

 #### policies
-A policy is a set of conditions, action and parameters that are evaluated and act upon the API request and response flow within Express Gateway.
-Policies within Express Gateway utilize [Express middleware](http://expressjs.com/en/guide/using-middleware.html) at their core.
+A policy is a set of conditions, action and parameters that are evaluated and act on the API request and response flow within Express Gateway.
+Policies within Express Gateway utilize [Express middleware](http://expressjs.com/en/guide/using-middleware.html).

 #### pipelines
-A pipeline is a set of policies.
+A pipeline is a set of policies linked to a set of API endpoints.
 Policies within a pipeline are evaluated and executed sequentially.
-API endpoints are linked to pipelines.
 An API request is received by the API endpoint and routed through the pipeline for policy execution.
-The last policy within a pipeline is often a proxy policy that will then ultimately route the request to a service endpoint.
+The last policy within a pipeline is often a proxy policy that will routes the request to a service endpoint.

 #### consumers
 A consumer makes API requests and consumes API responses.
-In Express Gateway, consumers are users and their apps.
+In Express Gateway, consumers are users and their applications (apps).
+Express Gateway comes with a highly flexible [Consumer Management](#Consumer Management) module.

 #### credentials
 Credentials are types of authentication and authorizations.
 In Express Gateway, a consumer may be assigned one or more credentials.
-Each credential specifies a set of scopes that are used for authorizations.
+Each credential specifies a set of [scopes](#scopes) that are used for authorizations.
+Express Gateway comes with a simple yet powerful [Credential Management](#Credential Management) module.

 ---

 ### Configuration

-One of the key features of Express Gateway is that configuration is completely separate from static code used to run the gateway.
+One key feature of Express Gateway is that configuration is completely separate from the static code used to run the gateway.

 All configuration is centralized and can be found in the `/config` directory of the main Express Gateway folder.